convoluted-turtle/Gen-AI-Anime-Recommendation-System/README.md

 Our solution addresses the challenges faced by modern anime recommendation systems by introducing a hybrid approach enriched with visualizations.
 By integrating data from IMDB, Wikipedia, and MyAnimeList (MAL), we ensure comprehensive information on series and titles.
 We tackle cold start scenarios and long-tail issues by employing Item-KNN with a Jaccard similarity filter, guaranteeing diverse and relevant recommendations.
 Through UMAP visualization, users gain deeper insights into the anime landscape, while industry leaders and researchers benefit from a comprehensive view of consumer sentiment and trends.
 This approach not only enhances content discovery for fans but also provides a trusted source of truth in the anime community.

+TLDR Steps:

+1. We started by scraping anime datasets from IMDb and Wikipedia, combining them with the MyAnimeList dataset from Kaggle for comprehensive information.
+2. Utilizing item-KNN collaborative filtering and pre-computed Thompson sampling for popular recommendations, we enhanced our recommendation algorithms.
+3. A vector database was constructed using data from Kaggle, IMDb, and Wikipedia, with the text columns from Wikipedia and MyAnimeList serving as embeddings.
+4. We crafted prompts to ground Gemini-Pro, imbuing it with extended knowledge derived from our comprehensive vector database.
+5. Visualizations, including UMAP, were developed to showcase recommendations from the vector database, collaborative filtering, and popular suggestions, providing users with a holistic view.
+6. We built a Streamlit application featuring various visualizations, with a chat option available for user interaction.
+Visualizations were predominantly focused on studio analysis in response to different user queries.
+7. Lastly, the application was dockerized for seamless deployment and scalability.

 ---

 ### Dependencies